Best Solar Companies in Florida

 It’s best to have plenty of unshaded roof space that faces south or west for optimal sun exposure.
 It’s also smart to upgrade any old, inefficient appliances first.
 Reducing your electrical loads now means you can get a smaller system, which will be cheaper.

-The condition of your roof matters too — if it needs replacement soon, do that before installing solar panels.
+If you need to replace your roof, do that before installing solar panels.
 Installing solar panels on an old roof might mean you have to remove the panels, replace your roof and then reinstall the panels again.
 This will cost around $5,000 for a 19-panel setup.

 Solar photovoltaic (PV) technologies, more commonly known as solar panels, absorb sunlight and convert it into usable electricity.
 If you have a lot of shading around your house, they might not get enough sun to power your home.